vidyalayaone/vidyalayaone/CONTRIBUTING.md

 VidyalayaOne is an open-source school management system built with a **microservices architecture**.
 We welcome contributions of all sizes, whether it’s fixing a bug, improving documentation, or adding new features.

+## Why Contribute

+VidyalayaOne aims to make school management simple, scalable, and accessible.
+Your contribution — whether a bug fix, new feature, or doc update — helps us get closer to a system that **will be used by real schools**.

+All contributors **will be acknowledged** in the [README](./README.md) once their work is merged.

+This project is great if you:
+- Want to move beyond toy projects and work on something real.
+- Like a **moderate challenge** — not too complex, not too basic.
+- Want hands-on experience with **frontend, backend, DevOps, and microservices**.

+Every contribution counts.
+Join in and help shape VidyalayaOne.

 ## Table of Contents

 1. [How to Contribute](#how-to-contribute)